Don’t we all wish there were more than 24 hours in a day?

 Take note of how you feel throughout the day and when you focus best.

-Do you wake up ready to tackle your biggest problem?
+Do you wake up ready to tackle your biggest problem first?
 Does your brain need some time to wake up as you sip your coffee?
 Do you hit a lull after lunch?

-Once you identify your own patterns, you can schedule your day accordingly and be your own leader of your time.
+Once you know your own patterns, you can schedule your day accordingly and be the leader of your time.

-Why it works: Research has shown that different people naturally function best at different times based on their chronotypes.
-Learning when (and how) you work best helps you put your most important tasks during those focus times and leaves lighter to the times where you’re not as focused.
+Why it works: Different people naturally function best at different times.
+Once you know when (and how) you work best, you can place your most important tasks during those focus times.

 2. Follow a Morning Routine